abhi93shekJha/django_book-my-show/database_configuration_steps.md

 - But this is not good for production as it is not optimized for the os it is running on (so slow performance).
 - Other is psycopg2, which has good performace as it is compiled from source code when installed and it is compiled for specific os where it is running.
 - But for installing this we will need few dependencies that it uses for its installation.
 We have configured this in our docker file.
-- Once these instructions are mentioned in docker file, we won't have to change it for other machines, as docker uses its own base os, slim-buster for our project.
+- Once these instructions are mentioned in docker file, we won't have to change it for other machines, as docker uses its own base os, alpine for our project.
 - List of packages needed to install psycopg2 are C compile, python3-dev and libpq-dev.
-Unfortunately they come with different names for our slim-buster package manager.
+Unfortunately they come with different names for our alpine package manager.
 - We will first get these 3 mentioned packages, which are only useful for installing psycopg2 and then delete these for keeping container lightweight.
 Read in dockerfile.
 - Finally we will add psycopg2 in requirements.txt.